State (polity): Definition

 Neuberger offers a slightly different definition of the state with respect to the nation: the state is "a primordial, essential, and permanent expression of the genius of a specific [nation]."

-The definition of a state is also dependent on how and why they form.
-The contractarian view of the state suggests that states form because people can all benefit from cooperation with others and that without a state there would be chaos.
+The definition of a state is also dependent on how and why it forms.
+The contractarian view of the state suggests that states form because people can all benefit from cooperation with others and that without a state, there would be chaos.
 The contractarian view focuses more on the alignment and conflict of interests between individuals in a state.
 On the other hand, the predatory view of the state focuses on the potential mismatch between the interests of the people and the interests of the state.
-Charles Tilly goes so far to say that states "resemble a form of organized crime and should be viewed as extortion rackets."
+Charles Tilly goes so far as to say that states "resemble a form of organized crime and should be viewed as extortion rackets."
 He argued that the state sells protection from itself and raises the question about why people should trust a state when they cannot trust one another.

 Tilly defines states as "coercion-wielding organisations that are distinct from households and kinship groups and exercise a clear priority in some respects over all other organizations within substantial territories."
 Tilly includes city-states, theocracies and empires in his definition along with nation-states, but excludes tribes, lineages, firms and churches.
-According to Tilly, states can be seen in the archaeological record as of 6000 BC; in Europe they appeared around 990, but became particularly prominent after 1490.
+According to Tilly, states can be seen in the archaeological record as of 6000 BC; in Europe, they appeared around 990, but became particularly prominent after 1490.
 Tilly defines a state's "essential minimal activities" as: